Guides

 You should think of plants as removing these toxic substances from the water.
 In reality, ammonia and nitrites are removed from the water in a complicated microscopic bacterial process, which is touched upon above.
 As a rule of thumb think of the natural cycle in your pond as being Fish Eats Plant, Fish Excretes Waste, Plant Eats Waste, and around and around.

+Using this paradigm, there are just two scenarios that should be avoided at all costs: 1. too many fish will over-graze the plant population and they will eventually starve or choke on their own wastes, and.
 2. too few plants will cause a build-up of Nitrate which, coupled with the higher sunlight level from lack of surface cover, could cause algae blooms.

 Plants love nitrate, so if you don't give algae any competition, it's the only plant that will thrive in your pond.